Bogdanp/rbrepl.vim/README.md

 # Usage

-Start the REPL using with `<leader>R` or `:RbREPLToggle<CR>`.
+Start the REPL using `<leader>R` or `:RbREPLToggle<CR>`.
 Type away.
 To stop the REPL run either of those commands again.
 This will not close the buffer.